Need to Rewind?

 Things started back in Los Angeles, where the team carefully integrated outboard gear, and built and disassembled an Avid S6 for shipping in preparation for installation.
 The Westlake team was on hand for all pre-planning in Los Angeles and then traveled to Tennessee to oversee the completion of the project.
 The Design Services Group programmed the entire studio to integrate seamlessly on-site, including a Crestron system so that the client could control every video element in the studio simply via an iPad.

-While the pieces were being put together in Los Angeles, the Design Services Group went to work in Tennessee with a simple goal: to build the quintessential Nashville recording studio that artists and engineers can feel at home in.
+While the pieces were being put together in Los Angeles, the Design Services Group went to work in Tennessee with a simple goal.
+Build the quintessential Nashville recording studio that artists and engineers can feel at home in.
 A warm and welcoming space where creativity can flourish.
 The “studio of the future,” with all the best parts of the past.
 Some monumental technological tasks overshadowed this simple goal.

 Integrating all the existing outboard gear the client had onto a patch bay was an absolute necessity, as well as installing a flexible DADMAN system so that the client can route signals easily and efficiently.
 In an effort to future-proof the studio, the client wanted to use the latest MacPro for their recording rig, which had yet to be approved for use with Pro Tools.
 This led to additional testing of the full Pro Tools rig to ensure there would be no hiccups while recording or mixing with the large plugin library.
 The Westlake Pro Design Services Group went above and beyond the client’s expectations to ensure whatever they could dream up, was a reality.